igrmk/treemap/README.md

 Copyright &copy; 2018 Igor Mikushkin &lt;igor.mikushkin@gmail.com&gt;.
 This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+You can redistribute it and/or modify it under the terms of the Unlicense.
 See the LICENSE file for more details.

 ### Thanks to